-(a) If a scheme of arrangement permits shareholders to elect to receive any alternative form of consideration, or to elect, subject to the election of others, to vary the proportions in which they receive different forms of consideration, the ability of shareholders to make such elections must not be closed off or withdrawn before the shareholder meetings.

-(b) A shareholder who has elected to receive a particular form of consideration in respect of any of his shares must be entitled to withdraw his election.
+- (a) If a scheme of arrangement permits shareholders to elect to receive any alternative form of consideration, or to elect, subject to the election of others, to vary the proportions in which they receive different forms of consideration, the ability of shareholders to make such elections must not be closed off or withdrawn any earlier than one week prior to the date on which the court sanction hearing is originally proposed to be held or, if for any reason the court sanction hearing is rearranged for a later date, one week prior to that later date. - (b) A shareholder who has elected to receive a particular form of consideration in respect of any of its shares must be entitled to withdraw that election.
 However, this right may be shut off not earlier than one week prior to the date on which the court sanction hearing is originally proposed to be held or, if for any reason the court sanction hearing is rearranged for a later date, not earlier than one week prior to that later date.